Common Terms in Procurement

 Segregation of duties is a core principle of internal control and must be preserved in all procurement actions.
 According to the principle of segregation of duties, no single individual or team shall control all the stages of procurement process.

-For the sake of quality and control, segregating responsibilities during the purchase process helps not only to identify errors by adding review and oversight steps, but also limits the possibility of fraud.
-Having more than one person involved in the process also helps to protect those with procurement responsibilities from accusations.
+For the sake of quality and control, segregating responsibilities during the purchase process helps not only to identify errors by adding review and oversight steps, but also limits the possibility of fraud, adding clarity and confidence in the process.
+Having more than one person involved in the process also helps to protect those with procurement responsibilities from vague accusations.

-A best practice might be the segregation of duties segregation among persons with different points of view, knowledge and ideas.
-Decisions are more likely to be successful when everyone is informed and in agreement.
+The best result of duties segregation is the involvement of different points of view, knowledge and ideas, making decisions more likely to be successful while everyone is informed and in agreement.
 The table below shows different examples on how to ensure the Segregation of duties:

 The person to: